 Do a Short Walk

 You might not want to tackle a tough hike in Queenstown, and luckily there are some far easier options.
-Tobins Track in Arrowtown, as well as the Glenorchy Walkway and the track in Paradise are all easy and very scenic.
-Or you could choose something closer to the centre of town, like the Sunshine Bay Track.
+The Arrow River Trail in Arrowtown, as well as the Glenorchy Walkway and the track in Paradise are all easy and very scenic.
+Or you could choose something closer to the centre of town like the Morning Star Track where you’ll get a good look at the Shotover River.

 Queenstown has billed itself as the “Adventure Capital of the World” for quite some time now.
 There are heaps of adventure activities to try, including bungee jumping, skydiving, jetboating, hot air ballooning and lots more.
 I’m not massively into adventure sports but I have done jetboating and it was a lot of fun.